Responding to COVID-19: insight, support and guidance

 The Education and Membership Directorate is responsible for the development, delivery and promotion of CIPFA’s qualifications.
 We are an awarding body and a provider of student training and learning support.
 The quality assurance of providers of CIPFA qualifications is also a key area of our work.
 Education and membership has a significant research function, ensuring our students receive the most current and relevant knowledge and skills in the field of professional education.

-National charity SGOSS are working with CIPFA to recruit more school governors with financial skills.
-Volunteering as a school governor allows you to gain new strategic and executive skills whilst using and developing your finance skills to make a tangible difference at a school convenient to you.
+National education charity Governors for Schools is working with CIPFA to recruit more school governors with financial skills.
+Volunteering as a school governor allows you to gain new strategic and executive skills while using and developing your finance skills to make a tangible difference at a school convenient to you.

-Our partners are a mix of small grassroot NGOs, social enterprises and much larger international charities and their own global branch networks.
-All are undertaking important work to alleviate poverty and inequality within their communities and include micro-finance projects, local enterprise initiatives, hospitals, rural cooperatives, street child centres, conservation projects, community schools and vocational training colleges.
-AfID has now arranged volunteer assignments for over 500 accountants, who have given over 80,000 hours of one to one support to more than 300 non-profit partners.
+AfID partners are a mix of small grassroot NGOs, social enterprises and much larger international charities and AfID's own global branch networks.
+All are undertaking important work to alleviate poverty and inequality within their communities.
+Since inception in 2009, AfID has arranged volunteer assignments for over 1,000 accountants, who have given over 250,000 hours of one-to-one support to more than 500 non-profit partners in over 50 countries.
+You can find a small selection of current volunteer opportunities here.

 The examinations panel is urgently seeking volunteers to take on roles as lay members (to ensure the entire examination processes run correctly) and subject champions (taking responsibility for reviewing exam papers for specific modules in CIPFA qualifications as well as exam results).